Phrancis/Stack-Exchange-Utilities/Code Review Copy-Paste.md

 The normal text preview is for reference.
 For copy-paste purposes, triple-click the text block and copy the text; once you paste it on the site the markdown will be formatted correctly.

+Note that, for first time users, it is a good idea to add _"Welcome to Code Review."_ in front of the block of text, to make the user feel welcome even if their question is poor or off-topic.

 ## For Questions

 ### Broken Code

 Use for questions where the code is not working correctly.
 It links to the Stack Overflow "how to ask" page so the user can read their guidelines before posting, to avoid getting down-voted or closed there.

-> Welcome to Code Review.
-If your code is not working correctly, it is off-topic for this site.
+> If your code is not working correctly, it is off-topic for this site.
 You might try [Stack Overflow](https://stackoverflow.com/help/how-to-ask) if you can word the question in a way that fits the criteria on that page.
 Once your code works correctly, you're welcome to ask a new question here and we can then help you improve it!

 ```
-Welcome to Code Review.
 If your code is not working correctly, it is off-topic for this site.
 You might try [Stack Overflow](https://stackoverflow.com/help/how-to-ask) if you can word the question in a way that fits the criteria on that page.
 Once your code works correctly, you're welcome to ask a new question here and we can then help you improve it!
 ```

 ### Code Not Written

 Use for questions where the OP wants all or part of the code written or modified.

-> Welcome to Code Review.
-Asking for advice on code yet to be written or implemented is off-topic for this site.
+> Asking for advice on code yet to be written or implemented is off-topic for this site.
 See [What topics can I ask about?](https://codereview.stackexchange.com/help/on-topic) for reference.
 Once you have written working code, you're welcome to ask a new question here and we can then help you improve it!

 ```
-Welcome to Code Review.
 Asking for advice on code yet to be written or implemented is off-topic for this site.
 See [What topics can I ask about?](https://codereview.stackexchange.com/help/on-topic) for reference.
 Once you have written working code, you're welcome to ask a new question here and we can then help you improve it!
 ```

 This version is intended more so for questions of the nature _"I need to do X, can you help writing the code?"_

-> Welcome to Code Review.
-We do not provide code-writing servicces here.
+> We do not provide code-writing servicces here.
 We recommend that you search online tutorials and examples in order for you to learn how to write your own code.
 See [What topics can I ask about?](https://codereview.stackexchange.com/help/on-topic) for reference.
 Once you have written working code, you're welcome to ask a new question here and we can then help you improve it!

 ```
-Welcome to Code Review.
 We do not provide code-writing servicces here.
 We recommend that you search online tutorials and examples in order for you to learn how to write your own code.
 See [What topics can I ask about?](https://codereview.stackexchange.com/help/on-topic) for reference.
 Once you have written working code, you're welcome to ask a new question here and we can then help you improve it!
 ```

 ### Pseudo/Example/Stub Code

 Use for questions where the code is either not written using a real language (pesudo-code), is obviously example code rather than real implementation (e.g.: `function MyFunction(foo, bar)`), or where important parts of the code have been omitted (e.g.: `// ... validation methods here...`).

-> Welcome to Code Review.
-The code you presented in its current form is not meaningfully reviewable.
+> The code you presented in its current form is not meaningfully reviewable.
 We only review real, working code.
 If you edit your question to contain your actual code we can review it for improvements.
 See [What topics can I ask about?](https://codereview.stackexchange.com/help/on-topic) for reference.

 ```
-Welcome to Code Review.
 The code you presented in its current form is not meaningfully reviewable.
 We only review real, working code.
 If you edit your question to contain your actual code we can review it for improvements.
 See [What topics can I ask about?](https://codereview.stackexchange.com/help/on-topic) for reference.
 ```

 ### No Description or Context